 Despite all these difficulties, friendly fraud is a problem that cannot be ignored.
 Moreover, it’s just one of the many types of eCommerce fraud merchants must protect themselves against.
 However, there is hope.

-To minimize their risk and exposure, merchants should take the time to follow friendly fraud best practices.
-That means doing things like utilizing the best fraud prevention tools, paying attention to merchant statements, and communicating with customers constantly to avoid confusion or frustration.
+To minimize their risk and exposure, merchants should be doing things like working with the best fraud prevention companies, paying attention to merchant statements, and communicating with customers constantly to avoid confusion or frustration.

 It’s not easy, but with just a little bit of work merchants can greatly reduce instances of friendly fraud, and also prepare to minimize their impact if and when they occur.